 Outside of blood, you can also turn your poop and pee into biological weapons because this is Death Stranding, baby.
 To pick up EX Grenades, hit the shower in your private room and head to the toilet (both sitting and standing) to stock the cupboards with bodily fluid bombs.

 EX grenades don’t actually hurt BTs, they just pacify them, so use them to calm BTs down when they’re flailing and looking to cause you trouble, then hit them with a few Hematics.
-You can also hit the touchpad to try and summon another player’s ghost from the ectoplasm, who will throw you Blood Bags and extra grenades that can save you when you’re in a bind.
+You can also summon another player’s ghost from the ectoplasm, who will throw you Blood Bags and extra grenades that can save you when you’re in a bind.
 Once you kill a BT in Death Stranding you’ll receive chiral crystals, a very useful resource.

 How to escape BTs in Death Stranding

 If all else fails, you can always run.
-In the phase prior to the BT boss when the gooey gang are trying to pull you under, smash X to leap towards salvation, which is just outside of the area covered in black goo.
-Be sure to pull hard on the triggers too to keep yourself steady, and if they surround you hammer Square to bat them away from Sam.
+In the phase prior to the BT boss when the gooey gang are trying to pull you under, leap towards salvation, which is just outside of the area covered in black goo.
+Be sure to keep yourself steady, and if they surround you bat them away from Sam.

 You can also do this after summoning a BT boss, by running and leaping away from the battle arena.
 It’s tricky (if you get caught you’ll trigger a void out and leave a semi-permanent crater in the map) but it’s worth it if you can’t take the fight.
 Use the buildings that rise from the ground to get out of the goo and get an advantage.